Your Monroe, NC Real Estate Questions Answered

 What areas are near Monroe, NC?

 Mineral Springs is a more recently incorporated town located between Waxhaw and Monroe.
 While its history dates back to the 18th century, it received its current name when a mineral spring was discovered in 1912.
+The town is committed to preserving its small town look and vibes through managed development.

-Wilmington is about a three-hour drive from Monroe whenever you want a beach vacation.
+Wilmington, NC, is about a three-hour drive from Monroe whenever you want a beach vacation.
 You can easily make a weekend trip to the Atlantic shoreline.

 What to know about living in Monroe, NC